 The Element ID, Length, and Element ID Extension fields are defined in 9.4.2.1 (General).

 The Action Type field is a number that identifies the type of WUR mode operation.
-The Action Types are shown in Table 9-262a (Action Type definitions).
+The Action Type values are shown in Table 9-262a (Action Type definitions).